Hypercookie/UsefulDecorators/README.md

 ```
 The decorator expects a list of tuples as the `attach` keyword.
 Each tuple must contain a name of a field in the class, and a method to call.
 This method must take exactly ONE argument (the updated value).
-Currently there is no function call if the field gets deleted with `del`.
+Currently, there is no function call if the field gets deleted with `del`.
 ### builder_function
 The builder_function decorator is just a shortcut for a method returning the object it belongs to.
 So instead of
 ```py